telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

     security trust-settings-export /tmp/trustSettings.xml
     ```

-    When successfull, the command should output a success message:
+    When successful, the command should output a success message:
     ```Bash
     ...Trust Settings exported successfully.
     ```